Student Agenda

 Communicate with the School

-• Talk to teachers if you notice sudden changes in behavior.
+• Talk to teachers if you notice sudden changes in behaviour.
 These could be tied to something going on at school.

 • Check on your child’s attendance to be sure absences are not piling up.